 Applications to the Stanford Biology PhD Program must be made through Graduate Admissions.
 The application deadline for Autumn Quarter 2020 matriculation is December 1st, 2020 at 11:59 pm(PST) .
-All transcripts and supporting documents must be submitted to the address below by the deadline in order for your application to be considered in the review process.
+All supporting documents must be submitted by the deadline in order for your application to be considered in the review process.
 In addition to the information below, please review the Graduate Admissions website prior to starting your application.
 Applications are considered for admission in Autumn Quarter only.

 - U.S. Bachelor's degree or its foreign equivalent

 - Statement of Purpose